PRIME-RE/prime-re.github.io/index.md

 # PRIME-RE
 Welcome to the PRIMatE Resource Exchange (PRIME-RE), a community-driven resource exchange platform for non-human primate neuroimaging.
-Read more about this initiative in the [accompanying *NeuroImage* publication](https://doi.org/10.1016/j.neuroimage.2020.117519) and please consider citing the paper if this resource has been useful for your work.
+Read more about this initiative in the [accompanying *NeuroImage* publication](https://doi.org/10.1016/j.neuroimage.2020.117519) and please consider citing the paper if this resource has been useful.

 The preprocessing and analysis of nonhuman primate (NHP) magnetic resonance imaging (MRI) data presents some unique challenges.
 Over the years, many laboratories and researchers have created their own custom solutions to many of these problems.
 PRIME-RE provides an overview of the main difficulties and curates a collection of solutions for specific processing steps that currently exist within the NHP-MRI community.
 This is a community effort, initiated by members of the [PRIME-DE consortium](http://fcon_1000.projects.nitrc.org/indi/indiPRIME.html){:target="_blank"}.
 We strongly encourage you to [contribute](contribute.md) your workflows and pipelines.